The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Introduction

-At higher axion mass scales ($m_\mathrm{a} \gtrsim10^{-22}~\si{\electronvolt}$), it is possible to constrain the coupling constant between ALPs and photons.
-This requires direct X-ray measurements of the intra-cluster medium (ICM), which have the potential to detect a possible interaction between axions and photons.
+Constraining the coupling constant between ALPs and photons is also feasible, but it requires direct X-ray observations of the intracluster medium (ICM), which have the potential to detect a possible interaction between axions and photons.
 Such an interaction is only possible in magnetic fields since the axion coupling term is proportional to the scalar product of electric and magnetic fields.
 Measurements of spectral features in galaxy clusters have been used to constrain the properties of dark matter candidates such as ALPs and decaying dark matter \citep{Bulbul2014, Conlon2017, Reynolds2020}.
 Unlike the studies performed with the probes of structure growth, these analyses can determine bounds on the axion-photon coupling constant and mixing angles, but they cannot constrain the relic density of dark matter candidates.

-The viable mass ranges for ULAs and abundances constituting dark matter and dark energy can be constrained through observations of the large-scale structure as well as the cosmic microwave background and sub-galactic scales.
-In the dark matter regime, where the ULAs make up all of dark matter by assumption, strong bounds on the ULA parameter space have been reported in the literature.
-Lyman-alpha forest observations place a lower mass bound of $2 \times 10^{-20} \,\si{\electronvolt}$ \citep{Rogers2021}, while superradiance by supermassive black holes sets a lower bound in mass of $7\times 10^{-20} \,\si{\electronvolt}$ \citep{Stott2018}, both at 95\% confidence level.
-The observations of ultra-faint dwarf galaxies tighten this bound to $3 \times 10^{-19} \,\si{\electronvolt}$ at 99\% confidence level \citep{Dalal2022}.
+The viable mass ranges for ULAs and abundances constituting dark matter and dark energy can be constrained through observations of the large-scale structure as well as the CMB and subgalactic scales.
+In the dark matter regime, where the ULAs make up all of the dark matter by assumption, strong bounds on the ULA parameter space have been reported in the literature.
+Lyman-alpha forest observations place a lower-mass bound of $2 \times 10^{-20} \,\si{\electronvolt}$, at a 95\% confidence level \citep{Rogers2021}.
+The observations of ultrafaint dwarf galaxies tighten this bound to $3 \times 10^{-19} \,\si{\electronvolt}$, at a 99\% confidence level \citep{Dalal2022}, while superradiance by supermassive black holes can be used to exclude a window of masses around $7\times 10^{-20} \,\si{\electronvolt}$ \citep{Arvanitaki2015, Cardoso2018, Stott2018, Stott2020, Hoof2024}.